department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <div class="va-introtext">

-Service members, Veterans, and family members may qualify for burial in a VA national cemetery and for other burial honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
+Service members, Veterans, and family members may be eligible for burial in a VA national cemetery and for other burial honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
 Some family members may also qualify for money to pay for burial costs.
 Find out if you are eligible for these VA burial benefits.

 </div>